BlaineHeffron/WaveformML/README.md

 ### Hyperparameter optimization

-Once a good learning rate is chosen, set up a hyperparameter optimization config and set -oc <name of config file or path to config file>.
+Once a good learning rate is chosen, set up a hyperparameter optimization config and set

+    -oc <name of config file or path to config file>.

 The search path for the optimize config is the same for model config files.
 Alternatively, you can add an optuna_config section in the config file.

+Results are in

+    ./studies/<experiment name>
-Results are in studies/<experiment name>.
-Each trial's logs and model checkpoints are saved to the trial_<n> folder.
+Each trial's logs and model checkpoints are saved to the

+    ./studies/<experiment name>/trial_<n>
+folder.